The Basic Fundamental Of networking

 The Application layer is the topmost layer of the TCP and IP protocol suite in Networking.
-This specific layer transfers data along to computers from one end to other with the help of applications and processes which use transport layer protocols.
-All of these applications and processes carry specific instructions to execute a task and then communicate with the second layer that is the Transport Layer.
+This specific layer transfers data along to computers from one end to another with the help of applications and processes that use transport layer protocols.
+These applications and processes carry specific instructions to execute a task and then communicate with the second layer that is the Transport Layer.
 Following are a few popular application layer protocols:

 - HTTP or Hypertext transfer protocol mostly used in modern web browsers.
 It is the actual foundation of the World Wide Web (www).
-HTTP is a request and response type protocol which performs actions on behalf of the client and requests a response from the server for the same.
+HTTP is a request and response type protocol that performs actions on behalf of the client and requests a response from the server for the same.
 The request may contain images, text, audio, and video in return.
-HTTP though it’s largely used, it is highly insecure and is the main reason why it was replaced by HTTPS which is Hypertext transfer protocol Secured.
-HTTPS was developed to authenticate the certificate of the website and to protect the privacy of the data being transmitted.
+HTTP though it’s largely used, it is highly insecure and is the main reason it was replaced by HTTPS, Hypertext transfer protocol Secured.
+HTTPS was developed to authenticate the website’s certificate and protect the privacy of the data being transmitted.

 - FTP or File transfer protocol for transferring data over various networks.
-FTP uses client and server architecture model to control and transfer data between computers.
+FTP uses the client and server architecture model to control and transfer data between computers.
 By default, the server is configured to connect automatically and anonymously, but it can be configured to uses a plain text type password for authentication.
-However one can even use SSL (Secure Sockets Layer), TLS (Transport Layer Security) and SSH (Secure Shell) to encrypt data which is being transferred.
-SSH is the most commonly used and it uses Public Key authentication which highly secure.
+However, one can even use SSL (Secure Sockets Layer), TLS (Transport Layer Security) and SSH (Secure Shell) to encrypt data that is being transferred.
+SSH is the most commonly used, and it uses Public Key authentication, which highly secure.
 SSL is also quite secure, but it, however, can be decrypted with applications like SSL strip done via a Man in the Middle attack.
-Most popular tool for SSH for windows is Putty which is an SSH and Telnet Client along with being open source (http://www.putty.org/).
+The most popular SSH tool for Windows is Putty, an SSH and Telnet Client, along with being open source (http://www.putty.org/).

-- SMTP or Simple mail transfer protocol is used for transmission of emails.
-SMTP is a text-based protocol which works on the TCP and IP connection.
-An SMTP connection consists of the three things: MAIL to determine a returning address, RCTP to connect to the recipient and DATA which is the body of the message.
+- SMTP or Simple mail transfer protocol is used for the transmission of emails.
+SMTP is a text-based protocol that works on the TCP and IP connection.
+An SMTP connection consists of three things: MAIL to determine a returning address, RCTP to connect to the recipient and DATA, which is the message’s body.
 This DATA also consists of a message header for it to work correctly.

 - SNMP or Simple network management protocol is an IP based protocol.
 SNMP collects information about the IP addresses from various machines in a consistent manner.
 There have been multiple versions of SNMP protocols such as the SNMPv1, SNMPv2, and the SNMPv3.
 Devices such as Routers, Switches, modems, and server support the SNMP protocol.